-This state-of-the-art document supporting the EUCC scheme shall serve as a handbook for the application of CC to hardware components in respect of integrated circuits.
+This draft state-of-the-art document supporting the EUCC scheme shall be followed for the application of Common Criteria (CC) to hardware components in respect of integrated circuits (IC) in accordance with the EUCC.
 This document will be of particular interest to manufacturers, evaluators and certifiers.